nikitalepikhin/vocabuilder/README.md

 # Vocabuilder
 ## A project by Nikita Lepikhin

-Please see the attached manual for more details
+Please see the attached user manual for more details.

+You can visit the [GitHub](https://github.com/nikitalepikhin/vocabuilder) page.